roman-milk/roman-milk.github.io/that-old-house-1.md

  "Same here.
 I owe you.
 I hope you'll give me a chance to pay you back sometime."

  "You owe me nothing.
 It was a treat working with you.
 I've got bragging rights in the office.
 No, we're even."
-Report_Story #14
+4